BorisChen396/Pudding/docs/index.md

 # Pudding

-Pudding is a music player that let you enjoy music on your device, YouTube, and more in the future!
+Pudding is a music player that let you enjoy music on your device, YouTube, and more other platforms in the future!

 [Download latest APK][get-latest-apk]{: .btn }